 Northeastern University established the Interdisciplinary Minor in Global Social Entrepreneurship (GSE) in December 2010.
 Undergraduates from any college within the University are eligible for the GSE Interdisciplinary Minor, including business students who may also pursue an Entrepreneurship concentration with a track in Social Entrepreneurship through the D’Amore-McKim School of Business.

 Why Study Social Entrepreneurship?

-Social entrepreneurship is a rapidly growing field of study, and an area that offers new and diverse career opportunities for young people interested in “doing well and doing good”.
-Much of the important activity in the field is focused on the developing world, and more specifically on finding sustainable enterprise solutions to alleviating poverty among the nearly 3 billion people around the world living on less than $2 a day.
-Business, and especially socially driven innovation and entrepreneurship, is now taking a leading role in finding and developing these solutions in partnership with government, NGOs, philanthropy, and other elements of civil society.
+Social entrepreneurship is a rapidly growing field of study, and an area that offers new and diverse career opportunities for young people interested in “doing well and doing good.”
+Much of the important activity in the field is focused on the developing world, and more specifically on finding sustainable enterprise solutions to reducing poverty among the nearly 3 billion people around the world living on less than $2 a day.
+Business, in particular socially driven innovation and entrepreneurship, is taking a leading role in the development of these solutions in partnership with government, NGOs, philanthropic institutions and donors, and other elements of civil society.
 Only a cooperative partnership that offers the strengths of each sector can make the kind of changes needed to ensure that every person has the opportunity to live a healthy and productive life.

 Foundation for the Minor:

 The GSE Interdisciplinary Minor was created by the D’Amore-McKim School of Business, in collaboration with other colleges within the University.
 The minor is based on classes and international field research programs offered by DMSB in social entrepreneurship.
 Classes and international programs offered by other programs/departments in the College of Arts, Media and Design includes International Affairs, Human Services and Law, Policy & Society; these course offerings can be combined with business course offerings to complete a truly interdisciplinary field of study in social entrepreneurship.

 The Minor requires undergraduate students to complete five courses in the following sequence: